 An alternative treatment that Inland Empire TMS stands behind and offers to clients is Transcranial Magnetic Stimulation (TMS).

 Transcranial magnetic stimulation (TMS) is among the latest advancements in technology to treat conditions like treatment-resistant depression.

 TMS is FDA-approved for treatment-resistant depression, using magnetic frequencies to stimulate specific regions of the brain associated with mood.
 It’s been proven that repetitive TMS treatments can rewire the brain’s electrical currents to increase levels of neurotransmitters like serotonin and dopamine in the brain.

 Over weeks of TMS treatment sessions, this gradual rewiring can have lasting beneficial effects for the person.

 While it is only currently approved for treatment-resistant depression, TMS is being increasingly used off-label to treat other psychiatric conditions — including PTSD, anxiety, OCD, and much more.
 Because of the ability to target varying regions of the brain with TMS, it can be used to bring balance regions in the brain associated with these conditions as well.

 While the care of veterans with depression often needs to be tailored to their experiences, recovery is still possible.
 There are secondary options outside of medications and talk therapy; don’t give up after trying just one of these options.

 Transcranial Magnetic Therapy (TMS) is one popular option that we offer at Inland Empire TMS for a simple reason — we find that it works.
-And Dr. Sunder has extensive experience in treating veterans with both PTSD and depression, distinguishing his TMS for Veterans program above the competing treatment centers.
+Our treatment team has extensive experience in treating veterans with both PTSD and depression, distinguishing his TMS for Veterans program above the competing treatment centers.

 If you’re curious about how our facility’s TMS and associated psychiatry services may be able to help you, we’d love for you to contact us for more information.